ResLephoi/IssueTracker/README.md

 │   ├── tsconfig.json     # TypeScript configuration for the client
 │   └── README.md         # Documentation for the client application
 └── server                # Server-side application
-    ├── src               # Source files for the Node.js app
-    ├── package.json      # NPM dependencies for the server
-    ├── tsconfig.json     # TypeScript configuration for the server
-    └── README.md         # Documentation for the server application
+    ├── src               # Source files for the ASP.Net Core app └── README.md         # Documentation for the server application
 ```